 I’m originally from Ottawa, Canada, but now live in New York City with my husband, Andy Levine.
 Chances are, if you're here you know me as "that opera singer" from Season 18 of ABC's The Bachelor.

-If you are for my singing website, you can find it over here!
+If you came looking for my singing website, you can find it over here!

 Equality; Baroque music; Frozen Yogurt; The benefit of the doubt; Dry humor; Real conversations; Pomelos; Engrish; Bleecker Street; Curiosity; Adjectives beyond "amazing" and "awesome"; Kiwis; My Nintendo Switch; Reciprocity; Heels; Self-awareness; Lobster rolls; Superb spelling; Floss; Marlborough Sauvignon Blancs; Quiet confidence; Window shopping; Accountability; Violent Asian massages; Working fireplaces; Cocktails with egg whites; Looseleaf tea; Generosity; Backless dresses; Honesty